dtoczala/watson-landing-page/README.md

 - [Explore the news and gather insights using Watson Discovery](https://www.ibm.com/developerworks/library/cc-watson-discovery-service-bluemix-explore/) - Nice tutorial on how to use the news reading and curation capabilities in the Discover services, and how to use some of the basic functionality to get insights into what the news is.

 **Integration**
 - [Example of Conversation and Discovery Integration](https://www.youtube.com/watch?v=SasXUqBE-38&feature=youtu.be) - This YouTube video shows an example of a Java application that integrates the Conversation and Discovery services.
+- [Build a configurable, retail-ready chatbot](https://developer.ibm.com/code/journey/create-cognitive-retail-chatbot/) - this is a good example of integrating usage of [Conversation](https://github.com/dtoczala/watson-landing-page#conversation) and [Discovery](https://github.com/dtoczala/watson-landing-page#discovery), along with some other things.
+It includes code as well.

 ## Alchemy API
 The Alchemy API is being deprecated, and will not be available for the creation of new Alchemy instances on April 7, 2017.
 Existing Alchemy API instances will remain functional until March 7, 2018.
 Because of this, we strongly suggest starting new development with NLU or Discovery.
 We will not be actively maintaining links to resources in this area.